getsentry/sentry-javascript-bundler-plugins/MIGRATION.md

 });
 ```

+### Replacing `entries` option with `releaseInjectionTargets`

+Previously, the `entries` option was used to filter for _entrypoints_ that the plugin should inject the release into.
+Releases were only injected into entrypoint files of a bundle.
+In version 2, releases are injected into every module that is part of a bundle.
+Don't worry, your bundler will only include the injected release code once.
+Instead of using the `entries` option to filter for _entrypoints_, the `releaseInjectionTargets` option can now be used to filter for _modules_ that the plugin should inject the release into.
+Matching behaviour stays the same.

 ### Injecting `SENTRY_RELEASES` Map

 Previously, the webpack plugin always injected a `SENTRY_RELEASES` variable into the global object which would map from `project@org` to the `release` value.
 In version 2, we made this behaviour opt-in by setting the `injectReleasesMap` option in the plugin options to `true`.